-The Chair of the GJCC will be a DPhil student representative and will also serve on the Graduate Studies Committee at the OII.
+The Chair of the GJCC will normally be a DPhil student representative and will also serve on the Graduate Studies Committee at the OII.
 It is normally expected that the Chair will be a student who has served on the GJCC for at least one year previously, although the committee can decide to waive this in exceptional circumstances.
+The Chair of the Graduate Studies Committee is the Director of Graduate Studies.